psiz-org/psiz/README.md

 * See also the list of contributors who participated in this project.

 ## Licence
-This project is licensed under the Apache Licence 2.0 - see the LICENSE.txt file for details.
+This project is licensed under the Apache Licence 2.0 - see LICENSE file for details.

+## Code of Conduct
+This project uses a Code of Conduct [a relative link](CODE.md) adapted from the [Contributor Covenant][homepage], version 2.0, available at <https://www.contributor-covenant.org/version/2/0/code_of_conduct.html>.

 ## References
 * van der Maaten, L., & Weinberger, K. (2012, Sept).
 Stochastic triplet